migramirez2/Harmony-ONE/progress/frank-egloff.md

-**2-Week Deliverables by 2024-04-19:**
+**2-Week Deliverables by 2024-05-20:**
-_Finish harmony1bot mayor refactoring to help integration with subagents and plugins (like voice commands) and add other subagents like PDF parsing.
-Also, create a demo of [anthropic tools](https://docs.anthropic.com/claude/docs/tool-use) on harmony1bot._
+Finish harmony1bot mayor refactoring to help integration with subagents and plugins (like voice commands) and add other subagents like PDF parsing.
+Also, create a demo of [anthropic tools](https://docs.anthropic.com/claude/docs/tool-use) on harmony1bot.

+---

+2024-05-03 Sun:

+2024-05-04 Sat:

 2024-05-03 Fri: Theo updated me on the next task: I had to work on the Arbitrum network.
 I also kept revising the Hyperlance and worked on the requested changes on the Harmony Swap site.